Texas man accused of torturing kittens had worked as teacher

-SUGAR LAND, Texas (AP) — A Texas man accused of torturing and killing four kittens had worked as a geometry teacher at a Houston-area high school before his arrest, the school district said.
+SUGAR LAND, Texas — A Texas man accused of torturing and killing four kittens had worked as a geometry teacher at a Houston-area high school before his arrest, the school district said.

 Graham Reid, 29, of Sugar Land, faces four counts of felony cruelty to non-livestock animals.
 He was arrested in late April, and the Fort Bend Independent School District said this week that Reid is “no longer employed with the district.”